 Speaking of AI “innovations” nobody asked for, Microsoft recently locked up my computer during a particularly productive writing session with an offer from a new AI functionality to do research for me.
 If I want to do research, I can do my own research.
 Also, I most often write fantasy so I’m a lot less obsessive about research than I used to be, and more comfortable making things up.
 In any case, I don’t want to be interrupted in the middle of my work by unsolicited offers.
 Beyond all the legal concerns people have about AI, it’s the pushiness and the intrusiveness that bothers me most of all.

-Innovations like assistive AI can be beneficial, but more and more AI feels like another means of disconnecting people to further enrich and empower a few.
+Innovations like assistive AI can be beneficial, but AI increasingly feels like another means of disconnecting people to further enrich and empower a few.
 That’s certainly what people like Elon Musk and former Meta CEO Peter Thiel want.
 Musk regularly communicates with Putin per right-leaning Wall Street Journal.
 Both are spending a lot of money on the US presidential campaign in hopes of subverting democracy in favor of unregulated technological development.
 Everything in this substack article should be hyperbole, but it’s not.

 And a certain unhinged politician has always used lies and fake news to spread discord and division.
 His most recent rally echoed a similar Madison Square Garden rally in 1939, and a lot of people were shocked and horrified like Trump and his supporters haven’t been saying the quiet part aloud for years.
 I feel sad when I see people complain about their friends and family being fooled by him when it seems more likely their friends and family knew all along, and it’s they who’ve been fooled by friends and family.
 And I feel angry when I look back at all the lies from my own childhood, and all the times I was told not to worry when my instincts were correct.
 I don’t understand people who are so full of hate, they would rather hurt themselves and their supposed loved ones than help others.
 If nothing else, you’d expect self-preservation to kick in where basic human decency fails.
 Nobody will ever be pure enough for white supremacist ideology.
 Eventually the consequences come for us all.